Skip to Main Content

 An Island Table in the Stockholm Archipelago

 The Stockholm archipelago contains more than 30,000 islands, and the further out you travel from the city, the more the culinary logic shifts.
 On the inner islands, restaurants compete on urban terms: tasting menus, wine programs, name-recognition chefs.
 On the outer islands, the proposition inverts.
 Distance becomes the filter.
 Guests who make the crossing have already committed time and intention, and kitchens that understand this tend to cook with a corresponding seriousness.
-Svartsö Krog, located at Alsviks Udd on Svartsö island, sits in that outer-island tier, where the journey to the table is part of the dining argument.
+Svartsö Krog, a Swedish Archipelago Gastro-Bistro in Stockholm county, sits at Alsviks Udd on Svartsö island.

 What the Archipelago Kitchen Actually Means